 We know your personal information is important to you and it is important to Irish Life Health too.
 Irish Life Health have measures in place to protect and ensure the security of your personal and sensitive data.

 This Privacy Notice tells you what we use your personal information for and explains your rights around how we use it.
 Please read this Privacy Notice to understand how and why we use your personal information.

 If you give us personal information about someone else, please make sure you have their permission and please make them aware of this Privacy Notice, as it also applies to them.

 We use your personal information and the personal information of other members on your plan to provide you with health insurance plans, customer service, to assess and pay claims and to provide related services.

 This personal information includes but is not limited to, your name, address, date of birth and contact details.
 Sensitive personal information including medical information will only be collected as and when needed to provide you with the benefits of your health insurance plan.
 We will restrict access to and use of sensitive personal information.

-Where you have additional adult members insured on your health plan, please note that claims related correspondence in respect of these members may be sent to your address as plan holder.
+Where you have additional adult members insured on your health plan, please note that claims related correspondence in respect of these members will be sent to them at the Policyholder’s address.

 Please note that if you give us false information or fail to disclose information, we will record this.